Classical integrability for beta-ensembles and general Fokker-Planck equations: Open problems

-{\bf Acknowledgments.} I would like to thank B. Rider, R. Maier and W. Hereman for interesting and useful discussions.
+{\bf Acknowledgments.} I would like to thank B. Rider, R. Maier and W. Hereman for interesting and useful discussions, and the referee for careful reading and multiple suggestions to improve the text and correct some errors.
 The financial support by NSF grant DMS-0645756 is gratefully acknowledged.
 Also I would like to thank MSRI at Berkeley, CA, for support during my stay there in Fall 2010 there as a postdoctoral fellow in Special Program on Random Matrices and Random Processes, where my interest in the current problem setting was initiated.